 - Safer Caring

 - Managing challenging behaviour

 - Child Sexual Exploitation

 - First Aid

 - Health and safety

 - Attachment Theory

 - Welcoming children and helping them preparing to leave

 - Parent and Child Foster Placements

 - Remand Fostering

 - Working together professionally

 - Communicating and recording

 - Working with sexually abused children

-And many more ...
+- And many more ...

 UK Fostering also support its foster carers to complete the induction standards of the Children's Workforce Development Council (TSDS) within their first 12 months of fostering.
+UK Fostering has developed an online training platform which allows and enables foster carers to complete a growing number of training courses at a time to suit them.
+The training courses are tailor made for UK Fostering and provide an additional source to build knowledge and skills.